Column01/AI-Function-Agent/README.md

 ### Model Selection

 You're going to need find a model that has function calling capabilities.
-A good resource for selecting a model is the [Berkley Function-Calling Leaderboard](https://gorilla.cs.berkeley.edu/leaderboard.html)
+A good resource for selecting a model is the [Berkeley Function-Calling Leaderboard](https://gorilla.cs.berkeley.edu/leaderboard.html)

 Development is done using a quant of `Qwen2.5-14B-Instruct` from [bartowski](https://huggingface.co/bartowski).
-This model has good function calling capabilities while also being great at general purpose chatting.
+This model has good function-calling capabilities while also being great at general-purpose chatting.

-Obviously going with a larger model with better capabilities is preferred as you get better chatting capabilities.
+A larger model with better overall capabilities is preferred as you will get a better general chatting experience.

 ### Pre-Requisites